AnishTatke/CMILImageClassification/README.md

 ### Loss and Optimization

 The model is trained for 10 epochs while using the PyTorch’s [`nn.BCEWithLogitsLoss`](https://pytorch.org/docs/stable/generated/torch.nn.BCEWithLogitsLoss.html#torch.nn.BCEWithLogitsLoss) .
-We choose the this loss function over the [`nn.BCELoss`](https://pytorch.org/docs/stable/generated/torch.nn.BCELoss.html#torch.nn.BCELoss), as the `nn.BCEWithLogitsLoss` is numerically more stable and combines the `sigmoid` with the `nn.BCELoss`.
+We choose this loss function over the [`nn.BCELoss`](https://pytorch.org/docs/stable/generated/torch.nn.BCELoss.html#torch.nn.BCELoss), as the `nn.BCEWithLogitsLoss` is numerically more stable and combines the `sigmoid` with the `nn.BCELoss`.
 We also specify the `pos-weight`  parameter on the loss function initialization which helps us calculate a weighted loss to handle the class imbalance issue.
 The optimizer used is Adam optimizer and a learning rate of 1e-3 (0.001) is used.

 ## Training and Validation